 Your core values are an essential component of your personal brand because they’re part of what makes you (and what you offer) stand out from everyone else.

-With your chosen values at the heart of your decisions, you will be able to:
+4 things that get easier when your chosen values are at the heart of your decisions:

-Set the correct (and consistent) voice & tone for all your offerings, products, services, packages, events, etc
+Effectively use the correct (and consistent) voice & tone for all your content, offerings, products, services, packages, events, etc

-Better inform your marketing decisions: colors, font choices, imagery, copywriting, and selling style
+Better inform your marketing decisions: colors, font choices, images, copywriting, and selling style

 Facilitate your business growth and scaling decisions, giving you clarity of purpose and vision

-In the long run, correctly identifying your values will help guide you in numerous ways.
+Yes, it's true: in the long run, correctly identifying your values will help you grow in numerous ways.
 It will remove a lot of uncertainty from your business life.
-Why?

-Because when a new idea or opportunity comes along and you’re struggling to decide what to do, arriving at the answer becomes much simpler: does it fit with your values, or not?
+Because when a new idea or opportunity comes along and you’re struggling to decide what to do, deciding the answer is easy: does it fit with your values, or not?

-This values-based container inside which to decide things truly helps everyone, especially those who struggle to take decisive action quickly and confidently.
+Running your decisions through the filter of your core values helps everyone, particularly those who struggle to take decisive action quickly and confidently.

-The goal is simple enough: determine your top 3 values from the list.
+The goal is simple: determine your top 3 values from the provided list.

 Start by printing out your free worksheet

-Read through it, circling 10 values or concepts as you go, looking for the ones that really resonate with you.
+Read through the worksheet once, circling about 10 values or concepts as you go, looking for the ones that really resonate with you.

-Then, of those 10, whittle it down to 5.
+Then, of those 10, narrow them down to 5.

 Finally, pull your 3 favorites.
 That's it!